 Some people may have heard of metabolism, but it isn’t always clear what it means or what it is.
 Believe it or not, everyone’s metabolism is slightly different, leading to different body types and how many calories you burn.
 The more we know about metabolism and our own personal metabolic rate, the easier it is to manage our weights and understand our bodies.

 Want to move fast?
 Jump to the right section below.

 What Is Metabolism?

-Metabolism is the definition for all of the chemical processes that go on within someone's body when they are resting.
+Metabolism is the definition of all of the chemical processes that go on within someone’s body when they are resting.
 These chemical processes are what keep us breathing, help our cells repair, aid with digestion and basically keep our organs working.
 But these chemical processes need energy.
 Everyone has a basal metabolic rate (BMR), the amount of energy our bodies need to keep these processes going.
-80% of daily energy can be because of the body's BMR, and a person's metabolic rate can affect the number of calories you burn when you are resting.
+80% of daily energy can be because of the body’s BMR, and a person’s metabolic rate can affect the number of calories you burn when you are resting.

 The faster your metabolism, the more calories you burn when resting.
 This doesn’t mean that you have to have a fast or slow metabolism, and it certainly won’t affect your weight.
 However, there are ways to boost your it to help you understand how many calories to consume daily against how many you burn when resting.